We help Lane County’s small businesses succeed.

 In 1999, Dan wrote the original outline for the “Oregon Construction Contractors Reference Manual”, as well as the chapter on building codes.
 Now in its 11th edition, the state is still using the same manual.
 In addition to teaching construction contractors at Portland Community College for thirty years, Dan’s credentials include teaching classes for the Bureau of Indian Affairs, the Federal Emergency Management Agency (FEMA) and the Virgin Islands Government.

-Nick Wiley- Instructor & Advisor
+Nick Wiley- Social Media Instructor

 Do You Have Any Questions?